GamesCreed

 SteamWorld Build, PC, Review, Screenshots, Gameplay, GamesCreed

 If the tutorials were turned off in SteamWorld Build, there is almost no guidance on what to do next.
-You are in a medium size region with many buttons and possibilities.
+You are in a medium-sized region with many buttons and possibilities.
 Jack would suddenly spiel about a laundry list of topics if they were on.
 At first, it is simple things like movement and resources, but the whole UI is soon taken over to showcase every minute detail.
 This may be helpful if you have never played a city builder, but it would have been better to have a more even middle ground.

 The first order of business is bringing in workers.
 You’ll need to attract at least 200 Steambots to get things rolling.
 This includes creating homes, general stores, and repair shops (essentially robot hospitals).
 Key building components include lumber, water, and coal.
 These resources are not finite; as long as you build facilities, they will continue to be produced.
 Placement is more about speed and efficiency rather than supply and demand.